 ASHP Match Number: 634269

-Program Overview: The Johns Hopkins Hospital Adult Emergency Department (ED) includes 21 treatment beds, three critical care rooms, and a separate psychiatric treatment area.
-An expanded Urgent Care Center contiguous to the main ED has five beds.
-The Emergency Acute Care Unit (EACU) is part of the ED, but is located on a separate unit on the sixth floor of the hospital.
-It contains 14 treatment beds to be used for both acute patient management and longitudinal observation of patients.
-The Adult ED treats approximately 160 patients per day.
-The Pediatric ED includes six acute and five intermediate care treatment beds, two critical care beds, and 11 urgent care beds.
-The Pediatric ED treats approximately 65 patients per day.
-Upon completion of the residency the resident will be familiar with all aspects of emergency care, including pharmacotherapy, toxicology, emergency preparedness, and regulatory requirements specific to the ED setting.
+The Johns Hopkins Hospital is designated a Level I Trauma Center and is the regional pediatric trauma center as well as the eye trauma center for the State of Maryland.
+The Hopkins Adult Emergency Department (ED) has a total of 67 treatment beds, including four adult trauma rooms, four critical care rooms, and a separate psychiatric treatment area.
+In addition, the Adult Emergency Department has dedicated areas for urgent care needs and acute care observation visits.
+The Adult ED treats approximately 180 patients per day.
+The Pediatric ED has a total of 35 treatment beds, including two pediatric trauma rooms and two critical care rooms.
+The Pediatric ED treats approximately 80 patients per day.
+The adult and pediatric emergency departments serve the neighboring East Baltimore population primarily, but also serve a variety of patients drawn to Hopkins by its specialty services.
+Upon completion of the residency, the resident will be familiar with all aspects of emergency care, including pharmacotherapy, toxicology, emergency preparedness, and regulatory requirements specific to the ED setting.
 The resident will have developed the clinical skills necessary to practice as an emergency medicine clinical specialist.

 - Infectious Diseases